Take a few moments to actually sit down and spend time thinking and writing about your topic.

 Ask yourself questions like:

-Once you've done that, go back and review what you've written and look for keywords, ideas, and themes that interest you the most.
+Once you've done that, go back and review what you've written and look for keywords, ideas, and themes to help start your searching.

 Think about topics, make notes, look for recurring themes, look for what interests you.
 Write it all down.

 After you brainstorm do some Google searches and see what's out there, how people are talking about your topic, and other ideas related to your topic.
 Write that down, too.

 Sketch out an outline of what you hope to say and find.
 What major points do you want to touch on?
 Write it down.

 Go to the tools you think are best suited for what you need and start searching.
 Don't be disappointed if you have to rewrite things, change your outline, or adjust your topic.
 It's all part of the research process.

 Use different combinations of your search terms and try multiple searches.
 Remember to evaluate the resources you find on Google very carefully and refer to the rules of Evaluating Resources to determine if it's a good fit for your project.